Houston vs. UConn NCAA Football Odds, Plays and Insights | November 27, 2021

 - UConn is 4-0 against the spread and 1-4 overall when the team scores more than 20.1 points.

-- When UConn piles up more than 295.1 yards, the team is 2-2 against the spread and 1-3 overall.
+- UConn is 2-2 against the spread and 1-3 overall when the team picks up over 295.1 yards.

-- The Huskies have 21 giveaways this season, while the Cougars have 21 takeaways .
+- This year the Huskies have turned the ball over 21 times, while the Cougars have forced 21 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.